senarclens/senarclens.github.io/linux/ssh-pka.md

 +----[SHA256]-----+
 ```

 Once the keypair is created, you can start using it.
+It can be found in
+`~/.ssh/`.

-## Installing a Public Key on a Server
+## Installing a Public Key on an SSH Server
 To move your public key to an ssh server, use the `ssh-copy-id` tool.
 For
 example, after having [configured your connection](ssh-config.md), type